Wings of Life

 For many Americans, the first warning sign that pollinators might be in trouble came from reports — beginning in 2006 or so — of losses of honeybee colonies.
 Although honeybees are not native pollinators (more on this below), they face some of the same stressors as other pollinators.

 These include habitat loss, disease, parasites and increased pesticide use.
 One group of pesticides, called neonicotinoids, arouses particular concern.
 These, in wide use since the mid-1990s, make whole plants — including their nectar and pollen — toxic to insects.
-In 2014, the National Wildlife Refuge System decided to phase out the use of neonicotinoid pesticides on refuge lands.

 In response to the bee-loss reports, the U.S. Agriculture Department began conducting annual surveys of honeybee colony health in 2009.
 USDA surveys showed that the number of managed U.S. honeybee colonies dropped from 5 million in 1945 to 2.5 million in 2014.